whatisnuclear/website/fast-reactor.md

 layout: default
 title: What is a fast reactor?
 category: reactors
+description: |
-description: Explains what a fast nuclear reactor is and the differences between fast and thermal reactors.
+    Explains what a fast nuclear reactor is and how they differ from more common slow-neutron (thermal) reactors.
 author: Nick Touran
 ---
 <div class="row">